ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 Cards with a given speed number can only be played if there are that many or fewer cards and/or abilities currently in dream/the stack.
 You may however pay 3 life per number accelerated to speed up your card and be able to play it in response to other cards.
 - Note: if there are no cards currently being played / in dream/the stack, cards with negative speed values may be played without needing to be accelerated.

-Cards may have one or more source requirements, indicating how many cards of that source you must have total/combined among your channeled and allied claims of that source in play.
+Cards may have one or more source requirements, indicating how many cards of that source you must have total/combined face up among your channeled and allied claims of that source in play.
 For each source (number) you are missing, the card costs 1 energy more to play.

 Notes on timing and dream/the stack:
 - All `<speed%>` (infinite speed) speed effects are resolved before any others, cannot be responded to by any player, and do not affect who has priority.